Pontdolgoch

 Pontdolgoch is a very small village in Powys, Wales.
 It is located on the A470 road, some 2 miles northwest of Caersws.
 The River Carno flows through the village.

 Pontdolgoch's name translates as "bridge over the red meadow", and is derived from an ancient, and bloody, battle.

-Pontdolgoch is also home of the Coaching inn, the Talkhouse, also known by its Welsh name Ty Siarad.
+Pontdolgoch was home of a pub and restaurant, the Talkhouse, until it closed in 2010.

-The village was previously served by Pontdolgoch railway station on the Cambrian Line.
+The village was served by Pontdolgoch railway station, closed in 1965, on the Cambrian Line.